Online games news Tedious Retro Gamer, 07-11-2022

 Everyone is struggling for views

-While researching materials for this article I have stumbled upon a thread on reddit, which pretty much summarized how some people feel about OutsideXbox channel - they were mostly disappointed with direction the channel is going after 10 years of existence.
-First they were struggling during pandemic to produce anything worth watching, then they dropped Show of the Week (most people were signalling that this show was reason they started to watch the channel), then they moved into streaming instead of producing edited videos, because it was requiring less effort (completely ignoring the fact it was generating far less views) and now through Patreon and discord they started splitting audience between patreons and the others.
+While researching materials for this article, I have stumbled upon a thread on reddit, which pretty much summarized how some people feel about OutsideXbox channel - they were mostly disappointed with the direction the channel is going after 10 years of existence.
+First they were struggling during the pandemic to produce anything worth watching, then they dropped Show of the Week (most people were signalling that this show was the reason they started to watch the channel), then they moved into streaming instead of producing edited videos because it was requiring less effort (completely ignoring the fact it was generating far less views) and now through Patreon and discord they started splitting audience between patreons and the others.

-The point of this article wasn’t to shame OutsideXbox team or suggest they are some shady characters, after all I used to be part of their audience for few years, but it was really fascinating for me watching how they were destroying their own creation in past two years.
-It might look like a case of schadenfreude, but it is hard to find other examples of people, who reached success and would make such long streak of really bad decisions without noticing how bad they actually are.
+The point of this article wasn’t to shame OutsideXbox team or suggest they are some shady characters, after all, I used to be part of their audience for a few years, but it was really fascinating for me to watch how they were destroying their own creation in the past two years.
+It might look like a case of schadenfreude, but it is hard to find other examples of people, who reached success and would make such a long streak of really bad decisions without noticing how bad they actually were.

-The viewership of the channel was steadily declining in past two years, and although their finances are growing, two years since interview for GamesIndustry.biz they still have no idea how to appeal to new audience and it looks like they lost the touch with (or interest in) their previous audience.
-For some reason they focused solely on very niche audience of D&D, on one hand they seem too busy to create content on OutsideXbox channel, but spawned a separate channel, additional podcasts, take on side projects, try to put less effort in creating videos and use livestreams to fill the gaps.
-If one of the informations I have read is true, that lately they film all of the material in one go to cover videos for 2 weeks in advance, it really sounds like "it’s not quite so important what that content is" sort of channel.
+The viewership of the channel was steadily declining in the past two years, and although their finances are growing, two years since interview for GamesIndustry.biz they still have no idea how to appeal to a new audience, and it looks like they lost the touch with (or interest in) their previous audience.
+For some reason, they focused solely on the very niche audience of D&D, on one hand, they seem too busy to create content on OutsideXbox channel, but spawned a separate channel, additional podcasts, take on side projects, try to put less effort in creating videos and use livestreams to fill the gaps.
+If one of the information I have read is true, that lately they film all of the material in one go to cover videos for 2 weeks in advance, it really sounds like "it’s not quite so important what that content is" sort of channel.

-And that was the curious case of OutsideXbox (at least so far), from success story to bit of a mess, heading into strange direction.
-Of course they are not the only youtubers, who struggle with their identity crisis, even big names on the platform, like f.e.
-Markiplier, lose a lot of viewership while they get too busy with their side projects, but OXBox seem to be a poster boy for "how to miss a point in 3 easy steps".
-So far they have done everything they could to get rid of old viewers in exchange for small group of devoted D&D fans, who aren’t interested in anything else OXBox have to offer.
+And that was the curious case of OutsideXbox (at least so far), from success story to bit of a mess, heading into a strange direction.
+Of course, they are not the only youtubers, who struggle with their identity crisis, even big names on the platform, like f.e.
+Markiplier, lose a lot of viewership while they get too busy with their side projects, but OXBox seems to be a poster boy for "how to miss a point in 3 easy steps".
+So far, they have done everything they could to get rid of old viewers in exchange for a small group of devoted D&D fans, who aren’t interested in anything else OXBox has to offer.
 Will it be worth it?
 We will have to wait and see, but when a channel with over 2.6 million subscribers struggles to bring 100 thousand views on most videos, I have my doubts it will end well.